2008 Canara Bank Bangalore Open

 The 2008 Canara Bank Bangalore Open was the biggest Women's WTA Tennis Tournament of South and South-East Asia in 2008.
 It took place from 3 March to 9 March in the KST Signature Kingfisher Tennis stadium in the Indian city of Bangalore on outdoor hardcourts.
-2008 was the sixth edition of the event, and the third held in Bangalore.
-The tournament had been upgraded to Tier 2 from a Tier 3 event and would offer a total prize money pot of US$600,000 up from $175,000 last year.
+2008 was the sixth edition of the tournament, and the third held in Bangalore.
+The tournament had been upgraded to Tier II from a Tier III event and would offer a total prize money pot of US$600,000 up from $175,000 last year.

-The field was led by Jelena Janković and formers world #1, Venus Williams and Serena Williams.
+The field was led by Jelena Janković and formers world No. 1, Venus Williams and Serena Williams.
 Patty Schnyder, Ágnes Szávay, Sybille Bammer and Vera Zvonareva were also present.

 Sania Mirza, the top Indian woman tennis player decided to skip her home event, citing the number of controversies that ensue every time she plays at home.
 According to Mirza: "Every time I play in India, there has been a problem.
 So [me and my manager] just thought it was better not to play this time."

+Third-seeded Serena Williams won the singles title.